 Let’s be honest, brushing teeth is no one’s favourite activity, especially when braces and invisalign are involved.
 However, oral hygiene is very important to maintain because it can make your health much worse as you get older.
 We don’t want that to happen to anyone, so we want to share some tips when it comes to brushing your teeth and making sure your teeth get clean!

 - Brush too quickly: Most people have between 24 to 28 teeth in erupted in their mouth.
 Each tooth has at least three surfaces exposed to be brushed (cheek side, biting side, tongue side), and each surface needs to be brushed at least 6 times.
 That is between 72 to 84 surfaces, and up to 500 strokes each time you brush your teeth!
 That is why the Canadian Dental Association recommends spending at least 2 minutes each time you brush your teeth!

-- Not brushing around the gum: This area is the most commonly missed area and the result is devastating!
-The gum does not stick tightly unto the tooth surface; instead, there is a rim of pocket between your gum and your tooth.
-If you do not aim the brush properly to brush into the gum, you will have gingivitis (bleeding gums), which will turn into periodontitis (bone loss) if it’s left untreated for extended period of time.
-Eventually, you may have so much bone loss that the tooth just fall out on its own!
+- Not brushing around the gum: This area is the most commonly missed and the result is devastating!
+The gum does not stick tightly to the tooth surface; instead, there is a rim of pocket between your gum and your tooth.
+If you do not aim the brush properly to brush into the gum, you will have gingivitis (bleeding gums), which will turn into periodontitis (bone loss) if it’s left untreated for an extended period.
+Eventually, you may have so much bone loss that the tooth just falls out on its own!